KTH's module-based examination room template

 In order to stipulate that the code of conduct and examination instructions must be handled by the student before the examination itself, this module-based examination room template is recommended.
 The teacher needs to download the module-based template and complete it with course-specific information and add exam material.
 Below you will find a guide to what needs to be done.

 Examination room template – based on modules

-The teacher who is an experienced user of Canvas is recommended to download the module-based template from Canvas Commons to their examination room, instead of using the simpler assignment-based template that the room was created with.
+The teacher who is an experienced user of Canvas is recommended to download the module-based template from Canvas Commons to their examination room.
+This is instead of using the simpler assignment-based template that the room was created with.
 The template is available in a Swedish and an English version and you will find them by searching for "KTH Template Examination room - Module based".
 Read more on the page Download a template from Canvas Commons .

 How examination rooms are created and work

 On the page Examination room in Canvas , you can read more about how the rooms are created and when they should be used.
-If you can not find your examination room, you should read about who gets access and when to the examination rooms and when they get it.
+If you can not find your examination room, you should read that page about who gets access to the examination rooms and when they get it.
 You can also read about the process for and management of unpublishing of examination rooms.

 On the page Code of conduct for examination at KTH , you can read more about how the code of conduct can be used.

 The module-based examination room has a structure with modules where the code of conduct and exam instructions must be read by the student in order for the student to have access to the examination text.
 For this locking of modules to work, there must be material in each module, which is why the template comes with an empty assignment when imported.